fastwaterbear/tezospayments/apps/docs/docs/user-guides/dashboard/analytics.md

 ---
 # Analytics
 The Analytics page is available through the [https://dashboard.tezospayments.com/analytics](https://dashboard.tezospayments.com/analytics) link.
-The page allows to estimate users’ profit, find in which period there was the biggest volume, define how often donations are performed, etc.
+The page allows you to estimate your profit, find in which period there was the biggest volume, define how often donations are performed, etc.
 The Information can be filtered:
 * by periods (All time, Last year, Last month, Last week).
 * by payment type (Services or Donation).